 Links to other sites

 Some WHO/European Observatory web subsites provide links to other Internet sites that provide health information.
 Once you link to another site, you are subject to the privacy statement of the new site.
 WHO/European Observatory does not endorse the sites to which it links.

 WHO/European Observatory maintains this site and employs a range of technology to protect the information maintained on its systems from loss, misuse, unauthorized access or disclosure, alteration or destruction.

 If you have any questions or concerns about the WHO/European Observatory privacy statement, please contact us at firstname.lastname@example.org.

 Notification of changes

 When your web browser or e-mail application requests a web page or e-mail from another computer on the Internet, it automatically gives that computer the address to which it should send the information.
 This is called your computer's Internet protocol (IP) address.
-For many users accessing the Internet from a dial-up Internet service provider (ISP), the IP addresses differ every time they log on.
+IP address information helps us to gauge the geographical distribution of our visitors.
+It does not provide any personal information about the owner of the address.